Harbin cranium: Age

 Owing to the skull's history, its exact provenance, and thus its stratigraphic context and age, has been difficult to determine.

 In 2021, Chinese geologist Shao Qingfeng and colleagues performed non-destructive x-ray fluorescence, rare-earth element, and strontium isotope analyses on the skull and various other mammalian fossils unearthed around Dongjiang Bridge, and determined that all the fossils from the vicinity were likely deposited at around the same time, lived in the same region, and probably originate from the Upper Huangshan Formation, dating to 309 to 138 thousand years ago.

 Direct uranium–thorium dating of various points on the skull yielded a wide range of dates, from 296 to 62 thousand years ago, likely a result of uranium leaching.
 They statistically determined the most likely minimum age is 146,000 years old, but a more exact value is difficult to determine, given that the exact provenance is unidentifiable.
 Nonetheless, the skull is well-constrained to the late Middle Pleistocene, roughly contemporaneous with other Chinese specimens from Xiahe, Jinniushan, Dali, and Hualong Cave.

 Classification

+Earlier Studies and Naming Controversy

+In two simultaneously published papers, Ji and colleagues declared the Harbin cranium represents a new species they dubbed Homo longi, nicknamed “Dragon Man” (龙人 long·ren), with the species name longi deriving from the Chinese word for dragon, in reference to Heilongjiang Province (whose name literally means "black dragon river", taking its name from the Mandarin name for the Amur, which is also known as "Heilongjiang") where the fossil was reputedly discovered.
+However, their naming was considered controversial, with the paleoanthropologist María Martinón-Torres criticizing the authors' species description based on a "fossil with no context".